-In areas where your new floor meets other types of flooring, such as carpet or tile, select an appropriate molding to

-- Reducer moldings transition from floors to hard surfaces that are lower than the floor, such as vinyl or VCT tile. - Stair Nose moldings are used when the new floor edge is at a step-down; Example: when the flooring meets at the top of a stairway "going down". - T-Moldings cover expansion spaces at doorways, and they transition from your new floor to other hard surfaces of similar height. - 3/4" Quarter Round moldings are used to cover expansion spaces between the baseboards and the flooring.
+- In areas where your new floor meets other types of flooring, such as carpet or tile, select an appropriate molding to get a professional looking and safe transition. - Threshold moldings transition from floor to carpet and are used at sliding doors, raised hearths, etc. - Reducer moldings transition from floors to hard surfaces that are lower than the floor, such as vinyl or VCT tile. - Stair Nose moldings are used when the new floor edge is at a step-down; Example: when the flooring meets at the top of a stairway "going down". - T-Moldings cover expansion spaces at doorways, and they transition from your new floor to other hard surfaces of similar height. - 3/4" Quarter Round moldings are used to cover expansion spaces between the baseboards and the flooring.